 GSE Student Government (GSESG) is an important part of student life at GSE.
 In addition to representing the student body of GSE, the GSESG supports and allocates funds to all Student Organizations.
-Contact Student Government at firstname.lastname@example.org if you want to get involved during the academic year.
+Contact Student Government if you want to get involved during the academic year.

 CAMRA at Penn is a unique research collaborative dedicated to experiments in research representation.
 CAMRA staff and affiliates work at the intersection of scholarly communication and emerging technologies, and an array of media.
 Principally, CAMRA aims to support cutting-edge research with an explicit focus on providing practical guidelines for future research and practice.
 We aim to create a space in which students and professors can experiment with and be funded for projects which use multiple forms of representation – video, web platforms, etc. Moreover, CAMRA creates workshops so that students and professors learn how to use, for example, film or wikis in their scholarly projects.
+Email firstname.lastname@example.org for questions.
 Website: www.camrapenn.org

 The Higher Education Student Association at Penn (HESA) serves to develop the academic, social and professional experience of individuals interested in the field of higher education.
 Through programming, leadership opportunities, professional development and community engagement, HESA will strengthen the community of scholars, alumni and professionals at Penn and beyond.
 For more information, please contact firstname.lastname@example.org.